stiatragul/blindsnakemorphoevo/README.md

 ## Data structure

-Contents in the data folder is archived as a zip and can be downloaded from Zenodo (10.5281/zenodo.10397830).
-Unzip and you will see three folders and some files not in any folders.
+Contents in the data folder is archived as a zip and can be downloaded from Zenodo (for all versions see https://zenodo.org/doi/10.5281/zenodo.10397830).
+Once you unzip the zipped files, you will see three folders and some files that are no in any folders.

-**/data/** - files that were manually created
+**/data/** - files that were manually created and the phylogeny

-**/data/script_generated_data/** - A combination of processed data needed to run the analyses scripts
+**/data/script_generated_data/** - A combination of processed data needed to run the analyses

 **/data/dorsal/** - photographs of the head from the dorsal view.
 These photos were used for placing landmarks and semilandmarks.

-**/data/worldclim2_30s/** - cropped and merged annual temperature from WorldClim2, soil bulk density from Soil and Landscape Grid of Australia, and Global Aridity Index from Zomer et al. 2022.
+**/data/worldclim2_30s/** - cropped and merged annual temperature from WorldClim2 (Fick and Hijmans 2017), soil bulk density from Soil and Landscape Grid of Australia, and Global Aridity Index from Zomer et al. (2022).

 **DREaD/** - contains some files required to replicate DREaD analysis